-Other Income (Expense), Net
+Other Income, Net

-Other income (expense), net consists primarily of interest income, interest expense, and various income or expense items of a non-recurring nature.
+Other income, net consists primarily of a gain on extinguishment of debt recognized in June 2021 as a result of the forgiveness of an outstanding loan that we received under the Paycheck Protection Program (the "PPP Loan").
+Other income, net also consists of interest income, interest expense, and various income or expense items of a non-recurring nature.
 We earn interest income from interest-bearing accounts and money market funds.
 Interest expense is comprised of interest incurred related to a note payable.
-Our interest income will vary each reporting period depending on our average cash balances during the period and market interest rates.
+Our interest income varies each reporting period depending on our average cash balances during the period and market interest rates.
 We expect interest income to fluctuate in the future with changes in average cash balances and market interest rates.